mysidlabs/cpuhog/README.md

 1. Modify `config.json` to reflect values of interest to you.
 2. Run `ruby main.rb` to start the web server
-3. Make web calls against the url of the server on port 4567
+3. Make web calls against the url of the server on port configured port.

 `test.sh` provides a sane example of a load generation script that can effectively drive load on the application.

 ### Config File

 `config.json` can be used to set an arbitrary version number and message.
 This is useful for setting off automatic deployments if you have such a process in place.

+#### version

+This is an arbitrary designation.
+This is a good field to tweak in order to kick of CI/CD pipelines and differentiate between multiple running versions.

+#### message
+Similarly to 'version', this field is mostly for alteration to differentiate multiple running iterations of this application from each other.

+#### number_of_digits

-Currently, the only setting in `config.json` that has a practical impact on the application itself is `number_of_digits`.
-This sets the number of digits of Pi for the application to calculate.
+`number_of_digits` sets the number of digits of Pi for the application to calculate.
 Since this application is single-threaded, the primary practical impact of changing this value is how much memory the application will consume.